-The large-area Ruwertal area was separated from the Saar area in 1998.
-The steep vineyards with only 200 hectares extend mostly on both sides of the Moselle tributary between Riveris and Trier-Ruwer.
-The preferred locations are in side valleys of the Ruwer.
-Viticulture was already practiced here in pre-Roman times, which is why the area is the oldest German wine-growing area reclaimed here.
-The shallow to medium soils are characterized by weathered, mostly blue or gray Devonian slate and have a high proportion of fine soil.
-At around 90%, Riesling is the highest in the region.
-The average temperatures are slightly lower than on the Mosel, the wines are therefore more acidic as on the Saar.
-The wine-growing communities with their individual layers are:
+The Ruwertal area, which is free of large areas, was separated from the Saar area in 1998.
+The steep vineyards with only 200 hectares extend largely on both sides of the Moselle tributary between Riveris and Trier-Ruwer.
+The preferred locations are in the side valleys of the Ruwer.
+Viticulture was already practiced here in pre-Roman times, which is why the area is claimed as the oldest German wine-growing region.
+The shallow to medium-deep soils are characterized by weathered, mostly blue or gray Devonian slate and have a high proportion of fine earth.
+At around 90%, the Riesling share is highest in the growing region.
+The average temperatures are slightly lower than on the Moselle, so the wines are more acidic than on the Saar.
+The winegrowing communities with their individual layers are:

-The designated after the river area Saar is divided into the large Scharzberg with 22 individual layers.
-The name of the location refers to the most famous single location here Scharzhofberg, The area covers about 730 hectares of vineyards, about once again as much is currently not managed.
-It stretches from Filzen at the Mosel mouth of the Saar upriver to Serrig, as well as in the Konzer Tälchen branching off from Konz, a tributary of the Saar.
-The soils are largely dominated by gray-blue Hunsrück schist different degrees of weathering and are interspersed with clay-containing brown soil.
-The vineyards are around 50 to 100 meters higher and the average temperatures are slightly lower than on the Mosel.
-The thereby delayed maturing process of the grapes is one of the reasons why the Riesling wines are a bit more acidic.
-The wine-growing communities with their individual layers are:
+The Saar region, named after the river, is divided into the large Scharzberg area with 22 individual layers.
+The name of the large location refers to the most famous single location here Scharzhofberg, The area encompasses around 730 hectares of vineyards, around that amount is currently not being cultivated.
+It stretches from Filzen on the Moselle estuary of the Saar upstream to Serrig, as well as in the “Konzert Tälchen”, a side valley of the Saar branching off from Konz.
+The soils are largely dominated by gray-blue Hunsrück slate of various degrees of weathering and are interspersed with clayey brown earth.
+The vineyards are around 50 to 100 meters higher and the average temperatures are slightly lower than on the Moselle.
+The delayed ripening process of the grapes is one of the reasons why Riesling wines are a bit more acidic here.
+The winegrowing communities with their individual layers are:

 German main name